 You’re quite detailed and methodical in your planning and process.
 You’re no Pollock flinging paint at a huge canvas.

 No, definitely not -- think more David Hockney or Toulouse-Lautrec.
 But of course, I’m just as passionate!
-I can’t wait to get into the studio each day and I always have my next five or six paintings lined up in my head well in advance.
+I can’t wait to get into the atelier each day and I always have my next five or six paintings lined up in my head well in advance.
 The only reason I get anything else done in life is because I have to wait for the separate colours to dry, otherwise it would be difficult to pry me out of my atelier!.!

 You’ve had a varied work life: you’ve been a biologist, an assistance dog trainer, a furniture refinisher, besides also raising two boys ….
 How have these experiences informed what you put into your art?